 Apricot nods her head.
 “Yeah, I guess this would look a little weird.
 It was an old costume I had.
 Heh, figured the bugs could not crawl down something so tight.
 The sword well, I did not want to get mugged in here.
 I was thinking about that a lot lately.
 I know a little paranoid but I figured it was better than being at someones mercy.”

-Sato shook his head though she could tell he found her response strange a nervous laughter escaped her mouth.
+Sato gave a suspicious nod of agreement, though she could tell he found her response strange.
+A nervous laughter escaped her mouth.
 “Well, ah I guess I can kind of understand that after all you was through.”
 Sato takes a step forward.
 “Still why are you here?
 How did you get in?”

 “I am investigating the infestation.
 I wanted a closeup look.
 You know to report what is going on.”
 Apricot replies hoping that her ruse would escape suspicion.
 “How did you get in?”